The art of formulating good questions

 measurable, controllable, actionable, devoid of solutions and stable over time (Ulwick, 2016)

-So don't ask: "The brakes work really well", but "When applying the brakes fully, the car goes from a 100 to 0 mph in 3 seconds".
+So don't ask: "The brakes work really well", but "When braking, the car goes from a 100 to 0 mph in 3 seconds".

 ... or ask presence-based questions

-You will have discussions with your team about the usefulness of a Kano study based on outcomes, because it does not really seem to help with deciding how to reach that outcome.
+You will have discussions with your team about the usefulness of a Kano study based on outcomes, because it does not really seem to help with deciding how to implement a feature.

-"If we ask customers whether they would like to enjoy their milkshakes longer, how are we going to know whether we need to make the ice-cream thicker or provide smaller straws?", the team might object.
+"If we ask customers whether they would like their milkshakes to take longer to finish, how are we going to know whether we need to make the ice-cream thicker or provide smaller straws?", the team might object.

 Maintaining unity in the types of questions

 If you’re trying to determine whether customer satisfaction will increase when it takes longer to finish the milkshake, that question should figure next to other desired outcomes like “one milkshake will make me feel filled until noon”.
-It should not be in the same survey with presence-based questions like "The milkshake contains bits of fruit".
+It should not stand alongside a presence-based question like "The milkshake contains bits of fruit".

 Stick to the same hierarchy

-If it turns out “I can enjoy my milkshake for longer” is a feature that contributes to customer satisfaction, you can look into it further with a separate survey.
+If it turns out “the milkshake takes longer to finish” is a feature that contributes to customer satisfaction, you can look into it further with a separate survey.
 (Because you should never mix outcome-based questions with presence-based questions).

 In that follow-up survey, you can go to a lower level in the hierarchy: the one where you try and find out what attributes of the milkshake that will make it longer to finish will contribute to customer satisfaction the most.
 A question about extra bits of fruit will figure next to questions regarding thickness, larger containers or thinner straws.

-Suppose you put the question about milkshakes taking longer to finish next to the question about thinner straws.
+Suppose you’re asking customers about milkshakes taking longer to finish and about thinner straws in the same survey.
 And suppose a customer does not like the idea of needing more time to finish a milkshake.

-The team won’t know whether her answer was concerning the thickness of the milkshake or about the time it takes to finish the milkshake.
-Worse still, the team may not even know it doesn't know.
+The team won’t know whether her answer was concerning the thickness of the milkshake, or about the time it takes to finish the milkshake.
+Worse still, they may not even know they don’t know.

-To prevent confusion and avoid less useful outcomes, cluster your features and create a hierarchy.
-To get the best results from your Kano study, make sure each survey's questions are in the same hierarchical level.
+To prevent confusion and avoid suboptimal outcomes, cluster your features and create a hierarchy.
+To get the best results from your Kano study, make sure your questions are from the same hierarchical level.

 Don't mix categories

-The advice about not mixing hierarchies applies to feature categories too.
+The same applies to feature categories.
 Don't mix questions that pertain to the underlying milkshake quality of taking longer to finish with questions that have to do with fending off hunger until noon.

 The best thing to do is create separate surveys per category.
 Sometimes that's impractical, however.
 There may be too few questions for a given category, or you only have one chance of surveying customers.